Pinus muricata: Ecology

+Pinus muricata benefits from the cool and moist air created by fog.
+Shortening fog range has caused the range of P. muricata proliferation to gradually move northward from its original range in Southern California over thousands of years.

-Pinus muricata is found with several oak and cypress associates within the California Coast Ranges.
+P. muricata is found with several oak and cypress associates within the California Coast Ranges.
 There are also a number of common understory flora associates including sword fern, salal and western poison oak.
 Notable occurrences of P. muricata is in association with Mendocino cypress as a pygmy forest on coastal terraces in Mendocino County and Sonoma County, including one location within Salt Point State Park.
 It is classified an endangered species in Mexico.

 Along with Pinus radiata, P. muricata is one of the principal hosts of the dwarf mistletoe species Arceuthobium littorum.
 Infection by A. littorum negatively affects the vigor, longevity, and reproductive rate of the host tree and often induces the production of large, abnormal growths called witch's brooms.

 Uses

 Pinus muricata has been used in plantations with resultant growth rates higher than in the wild, but with adverse impacts to biodiversity.

 This plant has ornamental value, and is cultivated in parks and gardens.
 It has gained the Royal Horticultural Society's Award of Garden Merit.